Brace for impact: ECDLP challenges for quantum cryptanalysis: Introduction

 \section{Introduction}

 With error-corrected ``megaquop'' machines, quantum computers capable of roughly one million logical operations, now plausibly within reach, it is timely to map the landscape of first commercial-scale applications for fault-tolerant quantum computing (FTQC) \cite{Preskill2025_Megaquop}.
-Among these, Shor's algorithm for elliptic-curve discrete logarithms (ECDLP) sits near the low end of the resource spectrum compared to chemistry, materials, or optimization workloads at similar impact \cite{Roetteler2017_ECC,Haner2020,Webber2022,Beverland2022}.
+Among these, Shor's algorithm for elliptic-curve discrete logarithms (ECDLP) is especially noteworthy because it combines immediate economic relevance with comparatively modest FTQC requirements.
 Because Bitcoin relies on ECDSA over \texttt{secp256k1}, sufficiently capable FTQC threatens private keys once public keys appear on chain \cite{Nakamoto2008,SEC2v2,Aggarwal2018}.
 The prudent response is to prepare migration paths to post-quantum signatures.